Praeludium

 The observations show influences of the installation on the audience.
 One of the most saliant facts is that alone, the presence of visual patterns actually reduces the hedonic connection with the music due to a higher cognitive load.
 But when colours are added to the patterns, the phenomenon is reversed and the whole experience is enhanced.
 In this condition, a significant proportion of listeners think that the sound has been improved, even when no change has been made.
 These observations provide, rich learnings for future projects and show great potential for the promotion of classical music amongst new audiences.

-Praeludium will be presented to the public at the International Festival of Sacred Music of Fribourg (FIMS), from June 29 to July 7, 2024.
+Praeludium was presented to the public at the International Festival of Sacred Music of Fribourg (FIMS), on June 29, 2024.

 Direction